 About Penshurst Place

-Penhurst Place in Kent, England, is a medieval fortified manor house which remains one of the best preserved of its kind in the UK.
+Penshurst Place in Kent, England, is a medieval fortified manor house which remains one of the best preserved of its kind in the UK.

-Today, Penshurst Place is still owned by the same family who were granted the property in 1552 – the Sidney family.
-Open to the public for part of the year, Penshurst Place has an array of fascinating attractions – particularly the medieval State Rooms, including the 14th century Baron’s Hall which is one of the oldest, largest and best preserved medieval halls in the country!
+Today, Penshurst Place is still owned by the Sidney family and is open to the public for part of the year.
+It features an array of fascinating attractions, particularly the medieval State Rooms which include the 14th century Baron’s Hall – one of the oldest, largest, and best preserved medieval halls in the country!

-Of course the other major draw of Penshurst that draws visitors from far and wide is the magnificent estate which includes eleven acres of walled gardens and 2,500 acres of estate, ancient parkland and woodland.
+Other attractions on offer at Penshurst include a Toy Museum, maize maze and an adventure playground, alongside its magnificent estate which includes eleven acres of walled gardens and 2,500 acres of estate, ancient parkland and woodland.

 Follow in the footsteps of King Henry VIII, view the places where Henry left his mark on history and find fantastic historic sites to visit on your travels, includes interactive map.

 Discover the best historic sites in England, from Bodiam Castle to Beaulieu Abbey and more, includes an interactive map of English heritage attractions.